codilime/VoteBot/README.md

 Then open /admin/ in your browser and log in.
 You can manage all data in builtin panel.

-You can insert test data from fixtures directory.

 You can serialize your data to protect against data loss.
 To do this type in terminal
 ```commandline